UniMath/agda-unimath/src/orthogonal-factorization-systems/orthogonal-maps.lagda.md

 ## Idea

-The map `f : A → X` is said to be _orthogonal to_ `g : B → Y` if the diagonal pullback-hom map is an equivalence.
+The map `f : A → X` is said to be _orthogonal to_ `g : B → Y` if the pullback-hom is an equivalence.
 This means that there is a unique lifting operation between `f` and `g`.

 In this case we say that `f` is _left orthogonal_ to `g` and `g` is _right orthogonal_ to `f`.